Chair Thelma S. Rohrer, Jeffrey M. Diesburg, Ejenobo R. Oke

 The study of art from specific regions of the world, with emphasis on art from non-Western origins, including the art of China, Japan, India, and areas of Africa.
 This course is both history and project based.
 Course requirements include a practical component, whereby students are responsible for making art related to a specific region of study.
 Fall, alternate years.
 C-3GC.

-Students will work with professionals in institutions related to their goals.
+Students will work with professionals in institutions or occupations related to their educational goals.
 They might act as research assistants, helpers in photo labs, catalogers, text-panel writers or packers-unpackers for art exhibits.
 This experience links classroom instruction to actual career responsibilities.
 The student is supervised by a professional employed by the specific agency.
+May be repeated for a maximum of six hours of credit.
 Prerequisite: approval of the department chair.

 499 SENIOR PROJECT (W) - 3 hours